 Large parts of the North Downs area outside the AONB are designated as an Area of Great Landscape Value (AGLV).
 This is a local designation across Surrey which recognises the quality of the landscape and the importance of these areas in buffering the AONB.
-DMP Policy NHE1 states that development within or adjacent to AGLV is to be governed by the same principles as the development within AONB until such a time as the Surrey Hills AONB

-Boundary Review is completed which may extend the AONB into land currently designated AGLV.
+DMP Policy NHE1 states that development within or adjacent to AGLV is to be governed by the same principles as the development within AONB until such a time as the Surrey Hills AONB Boundary Review is completed which may extend the AONB into land currently designated AGLV.
 Any AGLV remaining after the AONB Boundary Review will thereafter be treated as a local landscape designation.
 In December 2020, Lord Gardener confirmed that Natural England will take forward the development of a programme of designation priorities in the coming year, and this will include the consideration of the Surrey Hills extension.
-As part of the review process between December 2021 and January 2022, Natural England asked the wider community for evidence on sites to be considered for inclusion in the boundary review.
-As of March 2022, the evidence is being reviewed together with detailed assessment work that is following the Natural England Guidance for assessing landscapes for designation as National Park or Area of Outstanding Natural Beauty in England.
-A formal public consultation on the proposed changes is scheduled for the first part of 2023.
+In summer 2021 Natural England began work on the Surrey Hills Boundary Review following a Written Ministerial Statement on the 24th June 2021 which included reference to Natural England taking forward the government's commitment to designate additional protected landscapes.
+Specialists were appointed to undertake the technical assessment of natural beauty.
+This involved desk based assessment, field surveys and a public call for evidence which was undertaken from December 2021 to January 2022.
+The information collected informed detailed technical assessments.
+These were submitted to the Natural England Board for approval to undertake a statutory and public consultation.
+The statutory consultation began on 7th March 2023 and will last until 13th June 2023.
+A number of sites have been identified in Reigate & Banstead for future inclusion in the Surrey Hills Area of Outstanding Natural Beauty.
+All of these sites are in the Area of Greater Landscape Value.
+The proposals will be assessed by officers and additional sites could be identified in the Council's response.

-The Council validated 81 applications for development within or adjoining the AGLV within this monitoring period.
-Of these, only one was refused for unacceptable impact on landscape character.
-As with the AONB, this application refused by the Council due to its impact on the AGLV was not allowed at appeal over the past year.
+The Council validated 66 applications for development within or adjoining the AGLV within this monitoring period.
+No applications were refused for reasons related to the designation.